In an era where music venues were shut down and musicians were put out of work, music live streams succeeded.

-Artists from every genre have gone to live streaming to perform, connect, and brand.
-Coldplay’s Chris Martin, John Legend, Pink, Keith Urban, and Diplo are just a few of the names of who have done this.
+Artists from every genre have gone to live streaming platforms to perform, connect, and brand.
+Coldplay’s Chris Martin, John Legend, Pink, Keith Urban, and Diplo are just a few of the names of started the quarantine live stream trend.

-Plans are changing day to day but as of right now, it doesn’t seem likely live concerts in any venue will be allowed until the late summer or early fall at the earliest.
-Fortunately, with where social media and live streaming technology has come, hosting quarantine concerts have become the norm.
+Plans are changing day-to-day but as of right now, it doesn’t seem likely live concerts in any venue will be allowed until the late summer or early fall at the earliest.
+Fortunately, with where social media and live streaming technology have come, hosting quarantine concerts have become the norm.